gu-wei-x/vconfig/rust/docs/wiki/en/Get_started.md

 ## Hello, world!

-Let's write first application leveraging Variants_de!
+Let's write first application leveraging variants_de!
 Start by creating a new binary-based Cargo project and changing into the new directory:

 ```sh